magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-7716 -->

-*  Corrected a typo in the help message for the `bin/magento/setup:config:set` subcommand.[GitHub-28802](https://github.com/magento/magento2/issues/28802)
+*  Corrected a typo in the help message for the `bin/magento/setup:config:set` subcommand.
+[GitHub-28802](https://github.com/magento/magento2/issues/28802)

 <!-- ENGCOM-8058 -->